ashish173/greenquiz/design_implementation.md

 ### Accessibility

 I have assigned `alt` attribute in the image tags across the templates.
+Screenreaders pick these really well helping differently abled people.

 ### Future scope

 * Support for arrow key navigation.
 * Support for alpha key choice selection.